DixieSquad/weary-traveler/documentation/software-design-document.md

 * (datetime as text) Time of last update

 The time of last update is stored as text with the following format: 2024-03-20 21:22:29.

+## Notes/Open Issues

+* Remove all unnecessary fields from extract_data/fetch_listing, only keep Price and Currency.
+These are the only fields that need updates, the query contains all item parameter from input.
+  * Be aware that saving intermediate data might still be interesting to improve algorithms
+* Remove fetch_all_listings(), add an update() method to BuySellEntry, or in the future: Entry.
+* In the future, with the double database setup, the entries (Entry class) should have the functionality to update themselves.
+* Change Payload to QueryBuilder, with subclasses for GemQueryBuilder, FlaskQueryBuilder, etc.
+* Create sequence diagram for v0.2.0
+* Include gem XP in GemQueryBuilder